-Having her first book, Teaching Places, published in 2003 sparked an interest in the publishing world.
+Having her first book, Teaching Places, published in 2003 sparked an interest in working in the industry.
 She apprenticed as a proofreader at Company’s Coming (cookbooks) and eventually became editor-in-chief of Tortoise Press, a small children’s book publisher owned by long-time Edmonton publisher, Phyllis Arnold.
-Audrey later joined the publications unit at the Alberta Alcohol and Drug Abuse Commission (AADAC).
-She continues to work as a project specialist with the Government of Alberta.
+Audrey later joined the publications unit at the Alberta Alcohol and Drug Abuse Commission (AADAC) as an editor and later as a project coordinator.
+She currently works as a program policy advisor with the Government of Alberta.

 Audrey enjoys bird watching, cycling, hiking, photography, reading, skating, singing, travelling, walking and yoga.